lsulibraries/islandora_find_replace/README.md

 1. Supports submission of 1k plus items in a given batch.

-2. Adds the option to use a Regular Expressions to search.
+2. Adds the option to use a regular expressions to search.

-3. Allows a batch to be revert datastreams to the version before the batch.
+3. Allows a batch to be revert datastreams to the version prior to the batch replacement.

 4. Allows csv download of object pids in a batch.

 ## Requirements